vekatze/neut/book/src/how-to-execute-types.md

 We'll see how function types like `(int) -> bool` are translated.

-Suppose we have a function like the below:
+Suppose we have a function like the following:

 ```neut
 define foo(a: type) -> int {